AlexFullmoon/thinkpad-x1-yoga-5-hack/docs/ACPI.md

 ## SSDT-FIXDEV

 Recommended fixes for some devices: AC adapter, fake ambient light sensor, power button and DMA controller.
 See file content for more details.

-## DMAR

-Replacement DMA Regions table with Protected regions removed. **Requires DMAC device from previous SSDT.**

-**!!MAKE YOUR OWN!!** With SSDTTime, for example.
-These tables *may be* specific to BIOS version.
-If using it, you **have to drop original** DMAR table.

-Choose between using it, using DisableIOMapper quirk, or disabling VT-d in BIOS.
-Latter variant is preferred if you don't need it for other OSes, e.g. for running VMs.

-Which way (quirk or DMAR) is preferable is unclear.
-OpenCore manual recommends quirk, but there are reports that cleaned DMAR table is better in some cases.

-## SSDT-EXTRAS

-Adding a bunch of missing devices to IORegistry, most likely there are only cosmetic fixes and don't do anything significant.

-- MCHC — Host Bridge/DRAM Registers, part of older SMBus patch stuff.
-Supposedly not necessary nowadays.
-- PGMM — Core Processor Gaussian Mixture Model.
-Something something speech recognition co-processor?
-- BUS0 — Missing SMBus device.
-Supposedly not necessary nowadays.
-- PMCR — Thermal Controller.
-- SRAM — Comet Lake Shared SRAM.
-- XSPI — Comet Lake SPI controller.

 ## SSDT‑HPET